-Check the battery charge when using C-AF mode.
+Check the remaining battery charge when using C-AF mode.

-Because the camera focuses continually without pressing the Shutter button, C-AF mode needs much more battery consumption than using S-AF or MF mode.
+Because the camera focuses continually even when the shutter button is not pressed, check the remaining battery charge when using C-AF mode.

-STILL PHOTOGRAPHY FUNCTIONS CONTINUOUS SHOOTING
+STILL PHOTOGRAPHY FUNCTIONS Qui CONTINUOUS SHOOTING

-- 1) Hold down the "a" button. - 2 Turn the Command dial to select the Continuous shooting mode. - 3 Release the "• button to confirm your selection.
+1 Hold down the "a" Continuous shooting button and 2 turn the Command dial to select the desired Continuous shooting mode.
+Releasing the "4" button confirms your selection.